0x6e6562/hopper/Measuring Scalability.markdown

 * y - the exponent for the amount of bindings per queue to create, i.e. 2 ^ 11;
 * f - this is the label of the time individual series for plotting purposes;

 Because of the exponential nature of the test, it is necessary to limit extreme orders of magnitude on both axis's at the same time.
 If one did not do so, running the test for 2 ^ 15 queues and 2 ^ 11 bindings per queue at the same time would take a prohibitively long time to execute.
-To avoid this, each iteration of the benchmark is limited by the average exponent of each axis, i.e. (x+y) / 2.
+To avoid this, each iteration of the benchmark is limited by the maximum exponent of each axis, i.e. (x+y) / 2.
 The effect of this is that the plotted results will form a triangle along this average.

 To get a full description of all of the possible command line arguments, you can run: